ArthurMousatov/pokeget/README.md

 ## Sources
 Pokeget gets it's small sprites from [here](https://gitlab.com/phoneybadger/pokemon-colorscripts/), and it's large sprites from [here](https://github.com/shinya/pokemon-terminal-art).

-All sprites are from Generation 3 *(Pokemon Ruby, Saphire and Emerald)* made by Game Freak.
+All sprites are from [Pokemon Reborn](https://www.rebornevo.com/) *(A pokemon fan game)*.

+However, all the original sprites and character designs are made by Game Freak.

 ## Usage
 The help command is `pokeget help`, if you need to get a quick reminder.

 You can do `pokeget <pokemon national dex id>` to display the sprite.

-If you prefer a smaller sprite, you can use the `small` flag. (eg. `pokeget -small <pokemon name>`)
+If you want a list of flags, you can look at [HELP.md](HELP.md).

-*Note: If you use the small flag, due to the sources where the sprites come from, you will need to put the pokemon name instead of id.*

 ## Dependencies
 To run pokeget you will need bash.